Sofiullah-Iqbal-Kiron/Sofiullah-Iqbal-Kiron/README.md

 Coding my career...

 ## Professional Timeline
+- Backend Engineer at **GameBD**.
+Implement backend infrustructures for their gamification and loyalty platforms.
+[January 2025 to Now (Fulltime)]
 - Head of Engineering at **Parcel Fly**.
 Lead to design and develop their fast paced courier service solution.
 [December 2024 to Now (Contractual)]
 - Augmented Reality Engineer at **Next Solution Lab**.
 Develop AR/VR lenses that brings real time product experiences.
 [December 2024 to February 2025]
 - Backend Developer at **Techforing Ltd.** Particularly develop SaaS products.
 [August 2024 to November 2024]